mgbrian/ai-tools/README.md

 # AI Tools

 This should be a blog.
 In mid 2023 I started building a [digital assistant](https://docs.google.com/document/d/1x52awYN3-fEHk6RjW9Ly-ygbaGhkSxwNGIoS8oXNdS8/).
-Things got real, real quick.
+Things became unmanageable very fast.

 Ensuing wisdom broke what was 1 collosal project into a myriad smaller ones, broken into 2 categories:
 - Tools - A collection of APIs (an OS in aggregage) that should make it possible to build apps requiring digital intelligence.